NatureHot SpringsSky Lagoon vs Blue Lagoon: A Comparison

 Sky Lagoon

 Sky Lagoon offers several packages.
-The Pure Lite Pass is the most basic and costs a bit less, while the Sky Pass, which includes private changing rooms, is more on the high-end side.
-It’s a little cheaper than Blue Lagoon for a basic visit, but the higher-end packages can still be pricey.
+The Saman is the most basic and costs a bit less, while the Sér, which includes private changing rooms, is more on the high-end side.
+They both include the 7-step ritual.

 Blue Lagoon